dhruvv90/xnode-scheduler/README.md

 ## Notes for Usage

 * For asyncronous Jobs, we need to provide `async : true` within JobOptions.
 Using sync tasks with `async:true` might lead to unhandled rejections.
-* This library does not manage any throttling or caching.
+* This library does not do throttling or caching.
 * Firing too many async Jobs in a short interval might lead to queuing up requests - leading to low performance.
 Delays should be used with caution.
-* Firing too many sync Jobs in a relatively short interval may screw up the timings of next run due to blocking.
-* For Async Jobs, it is highly recommended to use promise chaining instead of async/await within IntervalBasedJob's function definition.
+* For Async Jobs, it is highly recommended to use promise chaining instead of async/await pattern within function definition.
 This is to avoid memory leaks due to calling contexts.

 ## Error Handling
 * For both sync/async, `JobOptions` has errorHandler function which takes `e: Error` parameter.